AsciiMetric/MetricX/README.md

 ## About

-This repository is provided to support open testing, demonstration, and performance communication around MetricX modules, in line with AsciiMetric’s digital strategy:
+This repository supports open testing, demonstration, and transparent performance communication for MetricX modules, in line with AsciiMetric’s digital strategy:
 - Community openness
 - Technical proof for partners, clients, and recruiters
 - Exemplary security, confidentiality & governance

-For specific requests, access to advanced modules, or collaboration: use the official contact form or the provided email addresses.
+For specific requests, advanced module access, or collaboration: use the official contact form or provided email addresses.

 ---